FJ-Rodriguez-Lozano/Labeled-Crack-Dataset/README.md

 # Labeled-Crack-Dataset
-index files for pavement crack databases
+*Index files for pavement crack databases*

 This this repository contains the index files with label of several images of seven datasets.
 This only contains the image name and the corresponding label into the following classes: *G-alligator, G-Transverse, G-Longitudinal, Healthy-pavement*.